Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 • Power supply from mains or battery

-• Adjustment of pressure and flow of water / antiseptic solution
+• Adjusting the pressure and flow of water/antiseptic solution

-• Built-in compressor and knob for its adjustment
+• Built-in compressor and knob for adjusting it

-• Foot switch to control the start and blocking of the water supply
+• Foot switch to control the start and blocking of water flow

 • Disposable ear tips